 - Choosing quiet locations – avoid peak times and popular sites to help maintain social distancing and have a plan B if the site is full when you arrive

 - Bringing and using hand sanitiser, especially after touching surfaces and wash your hands as soon as you are back indoors

-- Taking your litter home with you
+- Taking your litter and dog waste home with you

-- Only starting fires in designated BBQ areas
+- Only camping in designated camping areas